JuliaAttic/QuDirac.jl/docs/state_math.md

           = c₂ | 1 ⟩
 ```

-QuDirac supports this operation through the use of the `act_on` function:
+DiracNotation supports this operation through the use of the `act_on` function:

 ```julia
 julia> ψ = d" normalize!( | 0,1 > + 2.0| 1,0 > ) "